 Accident scene reconstruction experts are often costly, although the expertise they offer and strength they can add to a case is invaluable.
 A Birmingham reconstruction lawyer, though, has relationships in place with accident reconstruction experts already.
 They can take the burden off your shoulders, so you only have to worry about healing from your injuries.
 They can handle working with the investigative team and building a strong case on your behalf.

 To speak with a member of our team or have us get to work on your case right away, contact the Morris Bart law firm today at (205) 380-4158 for a free case review.

-For a free legal consultation with a Accident Reconstructions lawyer serving Birmingham, call 800-537-8185
+For a free legal consultation with a Reconstruction Accident lawyer serving Birmingham, call 800-537-8185

 There are some laws that you should be aware of in the state of Alabama: the statute of limitations and contributory negligence.

 Every state has its own statute of limitations, a law that places a limit on the amount of time that you have to pursue compensation after a car accident.
 In Alabama, you generally have two years from the date of the accident to pursue compensation to recover losses.
 After two years, you are typically barred from recovering any type of compensation.

 Alabama is one of the few states that follows the legal doctrine of pure contributory negligence.
 According to this law, if you are found to be at all responsible for causing your accident, you will be barred from recovering any amount of compensation from the defendant.
 This means that even if you are only 1% at fault, you still cannot recover your losses in a personal injury lawsuit.